-- Possible Broken or Fractured Jaw: Immobilize the jaw and bring your child to the emergency room.
+- Possible Broken or Fractured Jaw: Immobilize the jaw and take your child to the emergency room.

 Digital Radiographs (X-rays)

-Digital X-rays are an important diagnostic tool when detecting harmful dental conditions.
-They can detect cavities, survey teeth below the gum line, diagnoses bone conditions, evaluate injuries, and aid in planning orthodontic treatment.
+Digital X-rays are an important diagnostic tool for detecting harmful dental conditions.
+They can detect cavities, survey teeth below the gum line, diagnoses bone conditions, evaluate injuries and aid in planning orthodontic treatment.
 X-rays allow our dentists to detect issues that cannot be seen by the naked eye, allowing us to begin treatment while problems are still in the early stages.

-We recommend dental X-rays every six months to a year, especially for children at a high risk of tooth decay.
-Digital X-rays significantly reduce exposure to radiation, and our dentists offer lead aprons, shields, and safeguards to further protect your child.
+We recommend dental X-rays every six months to a year, especially for children who are at a high risk of tooth decay.
+Digital X-rays significantly reduce exposure to radiation and our dentists offer lead aprons, shields and safeguards to further protect your child.

 What is the best toothpaste for my child?